tmarktaylor/monotable/README.rst

 Monotable is a Python library that generates an ASCII table from tabular cell data that looks *pretty* in a monospaced font.

-In many applications the cell data requires pre-formatting.
-Monotable offers formatting directives for individual columns.
+Monotable offers formatting directives to reduce messy table pre-formatting code.
+You can set directives for each column.
-You can also write and plug in your own formatting directives.
+You can also write and plug in your own format function directives.

 Here is a list of some of the things Monotable does:

 - Allows multi-line title, heading, and cell strings.
 - Supports column oriented cell data.
 - Generate a table with borders.
-- Directives to limit column width.
+- Directives to limit column width and text wrap.
 - Add horizontal and vertical rules.
+- `List of format directives`_.
+- `List of format function directives`_.
 - Is *thoroughly* documented and tested.

-More features are described in `Full List of Features`_  on ReadTheDocs.

 Installation
 ------------